timquinlan/multinode_tokens/README.md

 This is a Proof of Concept to cache tokens in a shared key-pair db between nodes.
 It uses the NGINX+ key-value database (http://nginx.org/en/docs/http/ngx_http_keyval_module.html) to store the data, zone_sync (http://nginx.org/en/docs/stream/ngx_stream_zone_sync_module.html) to share the data and NGINX Javascript to access and verify the data.

-This demo spins up 5 separate containers, all five are redirecting their access and error logs to the shell where you ran docker-compoes.
-This way we can see what each tier does during the flow of requests.  iThe focal point is the proxy tier config (./proxy/etc/nginx/nginx.conf) and NJS script (./proxy/etc/nginx/njs/KvOperations.js).
+This demo spins up 5 separate containers, all five are redirecting their access and error logs to the shell where you ran docker-compose.
+This way we can see what each tier does during the flow of requests.
+The focal point is the proxy tier config (./proxy/etc/nginx/nginx.conf) and NJS script (./proxy/etc/nginx/njs/KvOperations.js).
 The demo opens 3 ports
-* Mainlb opens port 80, this is the primary point in for the demo, this container will load balance to the proxy tier
+* Mainlb opens port 80, this is the primary point in for the demo, this container will load balance the proxy tier
 * Proxy1 opens port 8080, this is so you can the NGINX API directly on Proxy1
 * Proxy2 opens port 8081, this is so you can the NGINX API directly on Proxy2